pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 ### Three tips to learn new technology:

 When it comes to ice cream, sometimes just selecting your flavor can be too much.
 Similarly, when choosing where to start with cloud tooling the onset of "choice paralysis" can be chronic.
 Pulumi's powerful toolset is both a worthy endeavor to learn, and a rewarding challenge to master.
+There is no better time to learn than the present!

 > "If you are short on time and have a bike, do you stop to hop on the bike, or choose to walk because there is no time to stop and get on?"